tkishel/pe_tune/DESIGN.md

 ram_per_jruby_code_cache = 128
 ```

-PuppetServer jrubies are constrained based on both how many jrubies fit into unallocated memory and unallocated processors (one jruby per processor).
+Puppet Server jrubies are constrained based on both how many jrubies fit into unallocated memory and unallocated processors (one jruby per processor).
 PuppetServer memory is then set to the amount of memory required for the total calculated number of jrubies.

 ```